Rubber stamping has been around for a really long time.

 To solve that problem there are stamps that can be locked together to form a word before stamping so that your word making takes much shorter.
 They can be plastic or metal.

 Then there are the unmounted rubber alphabet stamps that can also be put together before stamping to create words.
 In this case you would have to use some kind of temporary tape on a block to keep them together.

-If you would like to use these ideas for card making or scrapbooking then go right ahead but, my concentration is really on how to use stamps to make journal pages and just to create art.
+If you would like to use these ideas for card making or scrapbooking then go right ahead but, my concentration is really on how to use stamps for mixed media and for art journaling.

 Even though you can start simple stamping with very few items, as in all crafting you can spend as much money as you want buying all the luscious inks, powders and sundry to enhance your stamping activities.

 The heat gun and embossing powders are only if you want to do embossing.
 You can use stamps and never even do embossing. (explained a bit later in this post)

 There are 3 kinds of inks that are the best for stamping and then there are some other colorants to use as well.

 The first kind of ink available is solvent ink which include alcohol inks.These are used to non porous surfaces (like glass, photo paper, plastic etc.) and can also be used for paper as well.
 I personally at this point, don't find much use for them to use with stamping.